🧩 Autism Support & Neurodiversity-Affirming Care

 • Difficulty interpreting facial expressions or social cues

-• Intense interest in specific topics or objects
+• Deep or intense interests in specific topics

-• Sensory sensitivities (being overly or under-sensitive to sounds, lights, textures, or touch)
+• Sensory sensitivities to sounds, lights, textures, or touch

-It’s important to remember that autism exists on a broad continuum — some individuals may need substantial support in daily life, while others may live independently with minimal assistance.
+Autism exists on a broad continuum — some people need substantial daily support, while others live independently with minimal assistance.

 🌱 Causes & Contributing Factors

-There is no single known cause of autism.
-Research suggests that a combination of genetic and environmental factors contributes to its development.
+There is no single cause of autism.
+Research shows it arises from a combination of genetic and environmental factors.

 🧠 Diagnosis & Early Intervention